Ted Falk: Political career

 Falk is a staunch social conservative who opposes abortion.
 The Conservative Party of Canada has no official policy on abortion.

 When the first Pride Parade took place in Steinbach in 2016, Falk did not attend, citing other commitments.
 When pressed, he responded with a statement:

 "I've been clear on this issue many times and have made my position public on my values of faith, family and community.
 I will not be attending the Pride march taking place in Steinbach on July 9, nor do I intend to participate in any other events organized by this group.
 Just as I respect the right of people to participate in this event, I am hopeful the event organizers will be respectful of my choice, and the choice of many others, not to participate.
 Even without a scheduling conflict, my decision to not attend would be the same."

 During the COVID-19 pandemic, Falk was a strong opponent of public health restrictions, unprecedented government spending, and vaccine mandates.
 During the 2021 election, Falk was reported to have made erroneous statements about COVID-19 vaccines, for which he apologized.
 However, Falk said his comments had been misrepresented and the apology was the product of party operatives working on the national campaign, not his own.
 Falk was a strong supporter of the “Freedom Convoy” against federal vaccine mandates.
 He refused to disclose his own vaccination status on the grounds of personal privacy.

-“I think people’s personal healthcare choices are an issue of privacy, and I just don’t like the whole idea of ‘othering’ people that I’ve seen so much of the last 18 months.
-I’ve seen it in my church, I see it in my communities, I see it in places of work where it just creates division.
-These are very personal choices for a lot of people, and I want to support people no matter what choice they make.”

 As a result, Falk worked virtually as he was unable to take his seat in the House of Commons.
 Falk’s’ was one of the few federal offices that stayed open for business as usual throughout the pandemic.
 He has consistently called for a national public inquiry into government overreach during the pandemic.

+At the time of the 2025 Canadian federal election, he lived in Friedensfeld, Manitoba.